-- Allow the Holy Spirit to control and empower your daily life and witness.
+- Trust the Holy Spirit to direct you and empower your daily life and witness.

 Communication is vital to any relationship, including your relationship with Christ.
-There are four aspects of communication that will help you grow in your relationship with Christ as you live in the power of the Holy Spirit.
+Investing in these four types of communication will help you grow in your relationship with Christ as you live in the power of the Holy Spirit.

 God communicates with us through the Bible, revealing His character and His will.

-We communicate with God through prayer - sharing our needs and desires to do His will.
+We communicate with God through prayer—sharing our needs and our desire to do his will.

-Read 1 Corinthians 3:6, 7.
+Read [1 Corinthians 3:6-7].
 God is the source of your growth.
-You cannot develop spiritual maturity by trying really hard.
-As you walk in the power of the Holy Spirit, read the Bible, pray, tell people about Christ and spend time with other believers, God will be at work in you producing fruitfulness and maturity.
+You cannot become spiritually mature by trying really hard to do so without him.
+As you walk in the power of the Holy Spirit, read the Bible, pray, tell people about Christ, and spend time with other believers, God will be at work in you, producing fruitfulness and maturity.

-This is the beginning of Your Christian life and there is much more to understand than just these four lessons.
-The church is God's appointed place for Christians to learn and grow.
+This is only the beginning of your Christian life.
+There is much more to understand than just these four lessons.
+The Church is God’s appointed place for Christians to learn and grow.
 Take the initiative today to find a Bible-teaching church in your neighbourhood and make plans to attend regularly.